 - Staff were competent, knowledgeable and skilled; and carried out their roles effectively.
-A relative we spoke with told us "I think the staff well trained, very capable and approachable which is good, and I do not worry about leaving [person] when I go home." - Staff induction included the provider's mandatory training as well as shadowing an experienced member of staff. - Staff told us they felt supported and had regular supervisions and yearly appraisals.
+Relatives we spoke with told us they felt staff had the necessary training. - Staff induction included the provider's mandatory training as well as shadowing an experienced member of staff to learn about the service and the people they supported. - Staff told us they felt supported and had regular supervisions and yearly appraisals.
 These meetings provided an opportunity for staff to meet with their managers to agree objectives and discuss their performance.
-One staff member said, "I get regular supervision".
+One staff member said, "Supervision, we do it every month with the senior carers, they ask what's going on and how you are feeling, if you need any support.
+They are very good".